+Iceland’s Blue Lagoon is the perfect choice for those wishing to warm up their northern lights experience.
 The lake is a light, opaque blue and its mineral waters provide an idyllic spot from which to lie back and observe the spectacle of the aurora borealis.

+The Blue Lagoon is not the most common place for the Northern Lights to occur.
 Those who luck out at the Lagoon can easily take short night-trips to several nearby destinations where the lights are more frequently seen.

 Many package tours involving northern lights sightings are available and gift experiences are very popular.